Sewer56/Reloaded-Mod-Loader/Documents/Getting Started Modifications.md

 ### Third Party Specifics:
 **GameBanana**

-Include an empty file with no extension named RELOADED at the root of archive.
+In order to be successfully picked up as a Reloaded mod on the site and gain a 1-click install, include an empty file with no extension named RELOADED at the root of archive.

+Should a 1-click install link be still missing after submission, then congratulations!
+You pioneer are the first to submit a Reloaded mod for a specific game on the site.

+Consider contacting a member of the site staff or myself to add the game to Reloaded's game list on the site to enable 1-click Reloaded links for the game.
+Due to performance reasons, on the site's end, 1-click cannot be added on a site basis and needs to be added on a per-game basis instead as-is.